kjepo/camelog/README.md

 As a general rule of thumb, if some of the appliances don't seem to work, please make sure that the socket switch is on.
-For instance, the hob/oven, washing machine, washer/dryer and the extractor all have a main switch on the wall -- these are all labelled.
+For instance, the hob/oven, washing machine, washer/dryer and the extractor all have a main switch on the wall &mdash; these are all labelled.

 <a name="dishwasher"></a>
 ### Dishwasher